 The View Menu

-Hovering over the View Icon will reveal the view controls.
+Hover over the View icon to reveal the view controls.
 The center icon will always take you to the initial view.
-The other icons rotate your view 90º to the top, sides, or bottom.
+The other icons rotate your view 90 degrees to the top, sides, or bottom.
 You can use the plus and minus buttons to zoom in and out.

 Right click and drag will rotate the view about the model.
 Right mouse and shift will pan.
 Use the scroll wheel to zoom in and out.

 Mouse and Keyboard Controls

 Control PreForm using the mouse and keyboard.
 Type '?' at any time in PreForm to view a list of keyboard shortcuts.
 Learning these keys will make part set-up fast and easy.

 PreForm can also be controlled using third-party SpaceMouse hardware.
 PreForm automatically detects the SpaceMouse if the mouse device is connected when PreForm opens.
 Use the SpaceMouse to rotate, zoom, or pan the camera view.
 The first button on the SpaceMouse will reset the camera view, similarly to typing ‘F’ on the keyboard or selecting View > Home in the menu bar.

 Before uploading models for printing, use the Slicer tool to inspect models for any internal model errors or model features that may affect printability, such as minima, cups, and undersupported areas.